This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see my disclosure policy for more information.

 Instructions

-- Zest orange and set zest aside.
+- Zest one large orange, and set the zest aside.

-- Combine zest, juice, cranberries, sugar, vanilla an cinnamon in a medium saucepan over medium-low heat.
-Cook the mixture, stirring frequently, until the cranberries pop and the mixture thickens, abut 15-20 minutes.
-Once most of the cranberries have popped, remove pan from the heat and let it cool completely before using.
+- Cook the mixture, stirring frequently, until the cranberries pop and the mixture thickens, about 15-20 minutes.
+Once most of the cranberries have popped, remove the pan from the heat and let it cool completely before using.

 Recipe Notes